o3de/o3de.org/content/docs/user-guide/features/engine/codegen/intro.md

 ---
-description: ' Use Amazon Lumberyard''s AZ Code Generator to generate source code (such as boilerplate code) from specially tagged source code. '
+description: ' Use Open 3D Engine''s AZ Code Generator to generate source code (such as boilerplate code) from specially tagged source code. '
 title: Automating boilerplate with AZ Code Generator
 ---